demystik/demystik/README.md

 - 🌱 I’m currently not learning everything 🤣, my focus is on flutter and python
 - 👯 I’m looking to collaborate with other developers and build amazing stuffs
 - 🥅 2026 Goals: Is to build more projects that will affect life in positive ways, teach and speak in tech events
-- 💬 Ask me about Dart, python and javascript
+- 💬 Ask me about Dart, python and Go
 - 📫 How to reach me: demystiktech@gmail.com
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 "Man is limitless"